neCodingNewbs/python_algorithm_tutor/README.md

   Sorting often needs to be done before searching.

-  Imagine you are creating a phonebook (see Wikipedia t0 learn what that is ;):
+  Imagine you are creating a phonebook (see Wikipedia to learn what that is ;):

   You have 10,000 people to put in the book and you want to organize them by name.
-  By organising the names(in this case alphabetically), finding a specific name later will be much easier.
+  By first organising the names(in this case alphabetically), finding a specific name later will be much easier.

   We'll look at 3 different sorting algorithms and compare their efficiency.